 There are two situations in which you oppose feminism.
 Either when you are a ‘meninist’ or a ‘misogynist’.

-In the previous situation, if you are actually propagating or practicing what has been mentioned above, then you are a closet feminist.
+In the previous situation, if you are actually propagating or practising what has been mentioned above, then you are a closet feminist.
 Which means that you just don’t know you are a feminist or you refuse to associate with it openly.

 This is because the term ‘feminism’ has been abused to a level that people refuse to identify with it.